Resistance band pullover is a good exercise you can do at home to train your chest and back. It is a variation of the traditional pullover exercises.

 - Make sure the movement is smooth and controlled.
 You should also focus on stretching and contracting the muscles.

-- Ensure that the movement is controlled and your core is engaged to avoid arching your back excessively.
+- Ensure the movement is controlled, and your core is engaged to avoid excessively arching your back.

-- Adjust the tension level by using different bands with different elasticity or tension level.
+- Adjust the tension level using different bands with different elastic or tension levels.

 - Inhale as you lower the band in an arc behind your head.
 Exhale as you return to the starting position.